 Check the second-year electives.
 CAP institutes tend to have stronger faculty rotation from the older IIMs, precisely because they are newer and smaller.
 That can matter more for analytics, finance, and operations electives than the brand on the degree certificate.

-Ask three current students at each institute, not on Quora, on LinkedIn DMs.
+Ask three current students at each institute on LinkedIn DMs, not on Quora.
 Cohort size, recruiter visit count, hostel infrastructure, and roommate culture should not be Googled.
 They should be asked directly.
+For applicants weighing an IIM seat against a global MBA programme, the calculus is different entirely.

 If you got a ding from all three CAP institutes

-Look at the open admissions at the next tier of B-schools, where applications are still open through May and June.
-SPJIMR Mumbai's PGPM, MDI Gurgaon's PGPM, IMT Ghaziabad's PGDM, and Great Lakes Chennai's PGDM are not consolation prizes; they are credible alternatives with strong recruiters and Indian-applicant-friendly cohorts.
+Look at the open admissions at the next tier of B-schools, where applications are still open through June and July.
+SPJIMR Mumbai's PGPM, MDI Gurgaon's PGPM, IMT Ghaziabad's PGDM, and Great Lakes Chennai's PGDM are not consolation prizes.
+They are credible alternatives with strong recruiters and Indian-applicant-friendly cohorts.

-The CAP 2026 window is short.
+The CAP 2026 window is closing.
 Final results released 8 May 2026.
-Waitlist conversions begin in mid-to-late May and tail off through July.
-By August the cohort is locked.
+Waitlist conversions began in mid-May and will tail off through late July.
+By August the cohort is locked and the 2026 IIM admission cycle effectively ends.

 Common questions Indian applicants are asking right now